Space48/magento2-code-quality/README.md

 Linter rules can be finetuned on a project level by editing `ruleset.xml, phpmd.xml, .eslintrc` files.
 See `Space48/code-quality/rulesets/` for examples.

+Some rules can be overwritten on a class level.
+See `rulesets/PhpMd/extra.xml` for examples.

 ## More info
 For more info and for Configuration help refer to [grumphp repo](https://github.com/phpro/grumphp) docs.